front/cloud-blocks/README.md

 **Is it secure to run blocks from other people?**

 The team checks submitted blocks on NPM, and will blacklist bad ones.
-As the number of blocks increase, we might switch to whitelisting each block upon request, rather than blacklisting.
+As the number of blocks increases, we might switch to whitelisting each block upon request, rather than blacklisting.

 **How do I migrate a block collection plugin to Gutenberg Cloud?**